SamGa3/microbiome_reconstruction/README.md

 #### Docker

-After pulling the docker container as explained above, you must activate it with the interactive way:
+After pulling the docker container as explained above, you must activate it in interactive way:
 ```bash
 # Linux/Ubuntu users
 sudo docker run -it -e DISPLAY -v /your/path/to/microbiome_reconstruction/:/microbiome_reconstruction 7a13d2e31810 /bin/bash